""

 • Interviews will be conducted with applicants who meet the admission requirements

-Admission requirements - Diploma in Surgical Nursing
+Admission requirements - Master´s level certificate in Surgical Nursing

 Bachelor's degree in nursing or an equivalent degree with a minimum of 6.5 in average grade from the Bachelor's degree, good Icelandic and English skills and an Icelandic nursing license.